SoftwareAG/c8y-docs/content/enterprise-tenant/timeseries.md

 In 10.17+ the parameters `dateFrom` and `dateTo` must be truncated to full hours (for example, `2022-08-19T14:00:00.000Z`), otherwise an error is returned.

-### How to check whether time series collections are enabled
+### To check whether time series collections are enabled

 With the following request, you can check the value of the time series collections property: